pajato/GameChat/doc/Issues.md

 Short Term Issues needing resolution.
 Longer term items should be logged on GitHub.

 - Revive the connected tests towards an end of having broken tests fixed and a > 90% coverage level, an ongoing task.
+- Change the FAM for signed out and offline screens to allow for sign in, switch accounts and connecting to the network; fix tests accordingly.
 - Add connected checks for tablets.
 - Set up real web site for GameChat using Google Sites.
 - Add privacy policy to app ala Inbox (options menu Help and Feedback).